Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 How To Clean Tile Floors Step by Step

-1.Clean Dirt and Debris
+1. Clean Dirt and Debris

-2.Prepare a Cleaning Solution
+2. Prepare a Cleaning Solution

-Fill a bucket with warm water and add a few drops of a mild tile cleaner or dish soap.
+Fill a bucket with warm water and add a few drops of mild tile cleaner or dish soap.

 Avoid harsh chemicals like ammonia or bleach, as these can damage the tile’s finish.

-3.Mop the Floors
+3. Mop the Floors

-4.Rinse the Tiles
+4. Rinse the Tiles

-5.Dry the Floor
+5. Dry the Floor

 After mopping, dry the tiles with a microfiber cloth or towel to prevent water spots and make your floor shiny.